learnlatex/learnlatex.github.io/en/more-08.md

 \renewcommand\arraystretch{1.5}
 ```

-Will increase the baseline spacing by 50%.
+will increase the baseline spacing by 50%.

 Often, especially when using `\hline`, it is better just to increase